lambdan/no_intro_dat_matcher/README.md

 Pretty filenames for ROM's based on No-Intro filenames.

-Script will hash ROM files and match them with corresponding hash in the No-Intro dat file, and use the filename from there.
+Script will hash ROM files and match them with corresponding hash in the No-Intro dat file, and use the filename from there, and copy the ROM with the new filename to the destination folder.

 Missing and Unmatched ROM's/files will be printed out to a text file.
 This is useful for checking what ROM's you are missing.

+This script will *never* move or delete any of your ROM's, it only copies them (make sure you have disk space!).
+Only files this script will overwrite is its own Missing and Unmatched text files.

 # Pre-reqs